 Step 4: Header section You'll now create low-fidelity UI blocks using rectangles, lines, and text.

-Step 5: Hero section (banner) - You can change the layout from grod to column by selecteing the entire frame and select the grid as shown in given screenshot.
+You can change the layout from grid to column by selecting the entire frame and selecting the grid as shown in the given screenshot.

-Step 6: Create different books categories
+Step 6: Create different book categories

 Below the hero section, draw 4 equally-sized boxes side by side using the rectangle and align with the grid.